zheniu/stochastic-cslr/README.md

 - Download the RWTH-PHOENIX-2014 dataset [here](https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX/).
 - Unzip it and obtain the path to `phoenix-2014-multisigner/` folder for later use.
-- Install `sclite` for evaluation, check `phoenix-2014-multisigner/evaluation/NIST-sclite_sctk-2.4.0-20091110-0958.tar.bz2` for detail.
-After installation, put it in your `PATH` for evaluation.
+- Install `sclite` for evaluation.
+Check `phoenix-2014-multisigner/evaluation/NIST-sclite_sctk-2.4.0-20091110-0958.tar.bz2` for detail.
+- After installing `sclite`, put it in your `PATH`.

 ### 3. Run a quick test